 – Link building

 The final step is to nail your on-page SEO with high-quality backlinks.
 It’s a time-consuming yet key way to show search engines that your website is popular and noteworthy.
-Tools like LinkOkay help to track all website links automatically and monitor important backlink metricks in click of a button.
+Tools like LinkOkay help to track all website links automatically and monitor important backlink metricks in the click of a button.

 3. Sensible keyword tracking